Skip to main content

 To investigate background levels of PFAS in white-tailed deer throughout Wisconsin, the DNR analyzed liver samples from deer harvested during the November 2020 nine-day gun deer hunt.
 A total of 32 liver samples collected from 32 different counties were submitted for analysis.
 Only one liver sample had detectable levels of PFAS.
 Perfluorooctane sulfonic acid (PFOS), the PFAS compound for which consumption advisories are based, was not detected in any samples.

-After studying the results of this sampling effort, the DNR and DHS are not recommending a statewide consumption advisory for PFAS in white-tailed deer liver, but the site-specific advisory in the Marinette area is still in effect.
+After studying the results of this sampling effort, the DNR and DHS are not recommending a statewide consumption advisory for PFAS in white-tailed deer liver.
+Site-specific advisories for the Marinette area and the Town of Stella area remain in effect.